Skip to main content

 CLINICAL PEARLS

-Most therapy for corns and calluses can be done as self-care in the home using padding over the affected area to decrease friction or pressure.
-However, if simple home care is not help...
+• Most therapy for corns and calluses can be done as self-care in the home using debridement, then padding over the affected area, and friction/pressure source-correction of the shoe.

 Subscribe to Access Full Content